apioo/fusio-apps-developer/README.md

 ## About

-Fusio consumer implementation which provides a basic UI to handle app, app grants and general profiles settings for a user which consumes a Fusio API.
+This is a sample Fusio consumer application which provides a basic account page to grant apps access to your account and to manage basic account data and app grants/credentials.
+Note this is only a sample normally you would embed this into your application.
 More informations about Fusio at http://fusio-project.org